Least Damaging Hair Extensions

 How To Maintain Your Extensions To Prevent Damage

-How you care for your extensions and hair can also determine if extensions will cause breakage.
 Without a proper hair care routine, you risk shortening the lifetime of your hair extensions.
-It can also affect your natural hair with removal.
+It can also affect your natural hair during the removal process.

-If you get your permanent extensions installed at a salon, the stylist will provide some general guidelines on how to care for your extensions.
-The instructions will vary by which type of extensions you choose and your hair’s unique characteristics.
+If you get your permanent extensions installed at a salon, the stylist will provide general guidelines for caring for your extensions.

 Clip-Ins

-Clip-ins are the least damaging for a reason, and it’s because they are removable.
-Yes, clip-ins can still tug at your roots if they aren’t clipped in the right way, but gently snapping them in and out can reduce breakage.
+Yes, clip-ins can still tug at your roots if they aren’t clipped in properly, but gently snapping them in and out can reduce breakage.

 Wefts/Sew-Ins